|

 Court records show that after a second child from the family died in 2000, a doctor from Geelong Hospital, a pathologist,

 and police each noted it was the family's second loss from sudden infant death syndrome.
+After the second child's death at nine weeks in November 2000, a police

 report to the coroner said: "Both mother and father present and visibly upset.
 Second SIDS death to these parents.
 Baby taken

+by ambulance to Geelong Hospital and SIDS care workers notified."
 The pathologist's report said the second SIDS death "raised the spectre

 of non-accidental" death, but said both could be the result of a cardiac abnormality.
 "This cannot be diagnosed at post-mortem

 but examination of the other siblings in this family, together with parents, would be justified to exclude the possibility."
+It is not known whether the examinations were carried out.
+After the third death in July last year, a police report to the coroner

 said: "(The family) has previously had two children who have died from SIDS-related illness."
 A pathologist's report also

+noted the family had suffered two SIDS deaths.
 After the third death in the family last year -- a three-month-old boy

 who died from Klebsiella septicaemia -- documents from police and the pathologist again show that authorities were aware of